 Who Regulates Nutrition Claims?

 There are a number of pieces of legislation that govern the claims that can be made about nutrition.
 The most important one is the Food, Drug, and Cosmetic Act (FDCA), which sets out the rules for what can and cannot be included on food labels.
-The FDCA specifically prohibits any health claims that have not been approved by the US Food and Drug Administration (FDA).
+The FDCA specifically requires that all health claims be reviewed and authorized by the US Food and Drug Administration (FDA) before they can appear on food packaging.

 In addition to the FDCA, there are a number of other pieces of legislation that govern nutrition claims.
-The Nutrition Labeling and Education Act (NLEA) requires that all food labels include certain information about the nutritional content of the food.
+The Nutrition Labeling and Education Act (NLEA) requires that most packaged foods display a Nutrition Facts panel with key information about the product’s nutritional content.
 This includes both mandatory nutrients (such as calories and fat) and voluntary nutrients (such as fiber and vitamin C).
 The NLEA also prohibits manufacturers from making any health claims that are not supported by scientific evidence.

 The Federal Trade Commission (FTC) is responsible for ensuring that all advertising is truthful and accurate.
 This includes advertising for food products.
 If the FTC determines that a nutrition claim is false or misleading, they can take action against the manufacturer.